GED Math Study Guide: Algebra

 Solving Inequalities

-Use the same strategies as those used for linear equations:
+To solve, use the same strategies as those used for linear equations:

 First, identify the unknown variable.